-If I asked you this question 2 years ago; do you use OneDrive on your virtual desktop environment, you most likely would answer this question with no. This was mainly due to the lack of alignment of the OneDrive product for virtualization scenarios.
+If I asked you this question 2 years ago; do you use OneDrive on your virtual desktop – Cloud endpoint environment, you most likely would answer this question with no. This was mainly due to the lack of alignment of the OneDrive product for virtualization scenarios.
 Luckily, this changed, and the world looks way better now…

 One of the main key releases customers have been waiting for has been the possibility to exclude files, folders, and extensions from syncing.
 This is something I will explain more in-depth in this article plus some more tips and tricks around the use of OneDrive in a virtualized environment.

-In this article, you will learn how to exclude files and extensions from syncing to OneDrive and other settings that are useful for your Windows virtual desktop environment.
+In this article, you will learn how to exclude files and extensions from syncing to OneDrive and other settings that are useful for your physical and virtual desktop environment.

 Table of Contents

 Click on the title to jump to that spot in this article: